srpss/angular-simple-example-project-forum/DOCUMENTATION.md

-# react-project-exam
+# angular-project-exam
  simple exam project
- includes everything it needs.
-It was uploaded in Git with node_module cd client > npm i > ng serve cd server > npm i > npm start
+ It should include all dependancies.
+It was uploaded in Git with node_module. (but if something is missing should be installed) cd client > npm i > ng serve cd server > npm i > npm start